 The Group is fully capable of avoiding the situations that would allow GIC to exercise the put option, except for the mentioned unapproved change of control (while fully in the power of the Parent Company's ultimate controlling party).
-Following IFRS guidance (IAS 32), this situation would require the Group to deliver cash or another financial asset because technically, the Group's management cannot avoid triggering an unapproved change of control over the Parent Company.
+Following IFRS AS guidance (IAS 32), this situation would require the Group to deliver cash or another financial asset because technically, the Group's management cannot avoid triggering an unapproved change of control over the Parent Company.
 However, the Parent Company's controlling parties will always consider all effects of an unapproved change of control.
 Thus, the Group's management considers the exercisability of the put option highly unlikely.

-However, even though the above situation is exceedingly unlikely, i.e., the put option is highly improbable to be exercised, IFRS guidance does not define such put option liabilities based on what is likely to happen but instead uses the contractual terms of the agreement.
-As with the existence of this put option GIC still has access to the returns from the investment in CETIN Group N.V. (such as dividends), applying the present-access method (refer to F.2.1), the Group's conditional commitment to acquire NCI's share was recognised in the consolidated financial statements for the year ended 31 December 2022 as a financial liability at net present value with the net present value remeasurements directly through equity attributable to the owners of the Parent.
+However, even though the above situation is exceedingly unlikely, i.e., the put option is highly improbable to be exercised, IFRS AS guidance does not define such put option liabilities based on what is likely to happen but instead uses the contractual terms of the agreement.
+As with the existence of this put option GIC still has access to the returns from the investment in CETIN Group N.V. (such as dividends), applying the present-access method (refer to F.1.12.2), the Group's conditional commitment to acquire NCI's share was recognised in the consolidated financial statements for the year ended 31 December 2023 and 31 December 2022 as a financial liability at net present value with the net present value remeasurements directly through equity attributable to the owners of the Parent.

 The initial value of this conditional commitment to acquire NCI's share in March 2022 amounted to EUR 1,411 million.
-As at 31 December 2022, the net present value of the conditional commitment to acquire NCI's share totalling EUR 850 million was derived from the fair value of the 30% share in CETIN Group N.V. determined by independent valuation experts using a multicriteria approach aligned with general professional valuation practices comprising the discounted-cash-flows method and market multiples of comparable companies.
-As at 31 December 2022, a remeasurement gain of EUR 561 million from the decrease in the net present value of the conditional commitment to acquire NCI's share was recognised in the reserve for puttable instruments in the equity attributable to the owners of the Parent.
+As at 31 December 2023, the net present value of the conditional commitment to acquire NCI's share totalling EUR 983 million (as at 31 December 2022: EUR 850 million) was derived from the fair value of the 30% share in CETIN Group N.V. determined by independent valuation experts using a multicriteria approach aligned with general professional valuation practices comprising the discounted-cash-flows method and market multiples of comparable companies.
+As at 31 December 2023, a remeasurement loss of EUR 133 million from the increase in the net present value of the conditional commitment to acquire NCI's share was recognised in the reserve for puttable instruments in the equity attributable to the owners of the Parent (as at 31 December 2022: a remeasurement gain of EUR 561 million).